andrewt3000/MachineLearning/neuralNets.md

   - **Input layers** receive the raw features.
   - **Hidden layers** are the processing engine.
 A network can have one hidden layer (shallow) or dozens (deep).
   - **Output layers** generate **predictions**.
 - The lines connecting nodes between layers represent **weights**.
-Each connection multiplies the incoming value $X$ by its weight $W$
+Each connection multiplies the incoming value $x$ by its weight $w$.
 - Each node (circle) in a hidden layer performs two sequential steps:
   - Sums all incoming weighted signals
   - Passes that sum through an **activation function** (e.g., ReLU, Sigmoid).
 This adds non-linearity, allowing the network to learn complex, non-linear patterns rather than simple straight lines.